 2. Significance: It is one of the twelve Jyotirlingas, sacred to Lord Shiva, and holds great religious and spiritual significance in Hinduism.

-3. Pilgrimage Destination: Rameswaram is considered one of India’s holiest pilgrimage places and part of the Char Dham Yatra.
+3. Pilgrimage Destination: People consider Rameswaram one of India’s holiest pilgrimage places and part of the Char Dham Yatra.

-4. Ramanathaswamy Temple: The main temple, known as the Ramanathaswamy Temple, is dedicated to Lord Shiva.
-The Lingam is considered one of the twelve Jyotirlingas and is highly revered.
+4. Ramanathaswamy Temple: Devotees dedicate the main temple, known as the Ramanathaswamy Temple, to Lord Shiva.
+They consider the Lingam one of the twelve Jyotirlingas, and they highly revere it

-5. Architectural Splendor: The Ramanathaswamy Temple is renowned for its magnificent Dravidian architecture.
-One of its most notable features is the longest corridor among all Hindu temples in India, adorned with intricately carved pillars.
+5. Architectural Splendor: People renowned the Ramanathaswamy Temple for its magnificent Dravidian architecture.
+One of its most notable features is the longest corridor in any Hindu temple in India, with intricately carved pillars adorning it.

-6. Mythological Significance: According to the Ramayana, this is where Lord Rama, along with Sita and Lakshmana, worshipped Shiva on their return from Lanka.
-The Shiva lingam here is believed to have been established by Lord Rama.
+6. Mythological Significance: According to the Ramayana, Lord Rama, along with Sita and Lakshmana, worshipped Shiva here on their return from Lanka.
+People believe that Lord Rama established the Shiva lingam at this site.

 7. Theerthams (Sacred Wells): Around 22 theerthams (sacred wells) are within the temple complex.
-Pilgrims consider it auspicious to bathe in these waters, as each theertham is associated with different benefits and historical legends.
+Pilgrims view bathing in these waters as auspicious, with each theertham offering different benefits and linking to historical legends.

 8. Floating Stone: The temple also houses the famous floating stone, believed to be a part of the Ram Setu (Adam’s Bridge) that Lord Rama and his army built to cross over to Lanka.